chromium/chromium/docs/infra/new_builder.md

 Chromium's generated milo configuration is [here][10].
 Milo's configuration schema is [here][9].

-Each console has a corresponding `.star` file that defines the console.

 A typical chromium builder should be added to one or two consoles at most: one corresponding to its builder group, and possibly the main console.